 - Does not cross the blood brain barrier

-- Must be given every 8 hours (or give with every other ALA dose)
+- Must be given every 8 hours (optionally ok to give with every other ALA dose)

 - Used with ALA, speeds the excretion of metals

 The chelator(s) you select are administered for 72 hours around the clock; according

 to their half life.
 The 72 hour period is called a "round."
 Following a round, you take

 at least an equal amount of time off and then repeat.